-The original and three copies of the thesis must be inspected in the Office of Graduate Studies for compliance with the requirements of form and style.
-The documents must be deposited in the Office of Graduate Studies no later than the date specified in the Calendar of Events.
-At that time, the binding fee should be paid in the Bursar's office.
-A copy of the regulations regarding form, style, and physical requirements for the thesis follows:
+An electronic copy of an acceptable thesis must be inspected in the Graduate Office for compliance with the Graduate School's requirements of form and style.
+Final approved documents must be recorded in the Office of Graduate Studies-Enrolled Student Services not later than the date specified in the academic calendar.
+A copy of the regulations regarding form, style, and physical requirements for theses and procedures for electronic submission may be obtained from the Office of Graduate Studies-Enrolled Student Services.